dylan-lang/dylan-programming-book/source/inherit.rst

 rule holds, regardless of whether a class has one direct superclass or more than one.

-#. *Comparison with C++*: In C++, a data member of the same name can
+.. topic:: Comparison with C++:

-   appear in both a base class and a derived class.
+   In C++, a data member of the same name can appear in both a base class and a derived class.
 The name in the scope of the derived class hides the same name in the base class, but the base class slot can be accessed by qualifying its name.

    All access to Dylan class slots is through getter and setter methods, which are similar to C++ virtual functions.
 In Dylan, you can override access to an inherited slot by defining a getter or setter method specialized on the subclass (derived class).

    For more information on inheritance in C++, see :ref:`c-comparisons-concept-of-classes`.

 There are ways, however, in which subclasses and superclasses can have distinct effects on the same slot.
 One way is by providing default